Peru Highlights Active

 Catch the morning train toward Machu Picchu, but disembark at Kilometer 104 to start your 5-6 hour hike to Machu Picchu along the last part of the Inca Trail (6-7 miles in total).

 Hike upward at a gentle grade for a few hours, passing the large Incan site of Winay Wayna.
-After about 2 more hours of hiking along the classic Inca Trail, you will find yourself at Intipunku, the Gate of the Sun, where you have a magnificent view of Machu Picchu.
+After about 2 more hours of hiking along the classic Inca Trail, you will find yourself at Intipunku, the Gate of the Sun, with a magnificent view of Machu Picchu.

-After descending to the ruins along the final stretch of the Inca Trail, you will catch a shuttle down to the town of Aguas Calientes for the night.
-Your hotel in Aguas Calientes is one of the most highly regarded in South America.
+After descending to the ruins along the final stretch of the Inca Trail, catch a shuttle down to the town of Aguas Calientes for the night.

 After visiting the ruins, catch the afternoon train back to Cusco, where you’ll be dropped off at your hotel.

 Get to know Cusco with your knowledgeable private guide, visiting the historical highlights of this fascinating city.
-Your excursion includes a visit to Sacsahuaman, the massive Incan fortress on the hills above the city, where you can enjoy views out over Cusco and the entire surrounding area.
-You have the afternoon free to explore some more of the city on your own.
+Visit Sacsahuaman, the massive Incan fortress on the hills above the city, where you can enjoy views out over Cusco and the entire surrounding area.
+Afterward enjoy the afternoon to explore more of the city on your own.

-Cusco is another of the highlights of a trip to Peru, a fascinating city built on the foundations of the former Incan capital.
+Cusco is one of the highlights of a trip to Peru, an intriguing place built on the foundations of the former Incan capital.
 You can observe massive Incan walls along many of the streets of the city.
 The city has a vibrant atmosphere and many excellent restaurants.

 More Photos From This Trip